David (AKA The Benevolent Curmudgeon):

 Things I dislike about LinkedIn:

 - I still find the “post publishing platform” primitive and user-unfriendly.
 It is far inferior and far less intuitive to that of WordPress (though far superior to Yammer’s).
-My work-around has been to write LinkedIn blog pieces (targeted for a LinkedIn audience on another platform and then migrate them into the LinkedIn editor after proof-reading.
+My work-around has been to write LinkedIn blog pieces targeted for a LinkedIn audience on another platform and then migrate them into the LinkedIn editor after proof-reading.

-- I find many of the articles far two “formulaic” for my taste: Promises of THE “seven”proven ways to increase my (fill in the buzzword).
+- I find many of the articles posted in LinkedIn far two “formulaic” for my taste: Promises of THE “seven”proven ways to increase my (fill in the buzzword).
 [I’ve

-- I get annoyed by my inability to read some articles that look interesting to me unless I turn off my ad blockers or “white list” the target website, or switch to another computer for which I have not turned on ad-blockers.
+- I get annoyed by my inability to read some articles unless I turn off my ad blockers, “white list” the target website, or switch to another computer for which I have not turned on ad-blockers.

-For a refreshingly “non peevish” take on LinkedIn, I invited one of my research assistants, Alison Lehman who is quite knowledgable about LinkedIn (she wrote about it in her first book) to share here present perspective about it.
-She is most enthusiastic about it even as she approaches the time of her university graduation in May of 2017, she is most enthusiastic about it.
+For a refreshingly “non peevish” take on LinkedIn, I invited about a year ago one of my research assistants, Alison Lehman who is quite knowledgable about LinkedIn (she wrote about it in her first book) to share her perspectives about it.
+Even as she approaches the time of her university graduation in May of 2017, she is most enthusiastic about it.
 I continue to learn from her!